Common reasons for GST registration rejection

 In the initial years of GST, a large number of taxpayers obtained GST registration on bogus documents.
 To mitigate such types of registrations, the GST department has implemented strict controls over documents now.

-Suo Moto Cancellation earlier and obtaining a fresh registration
+Suo Moto Cancellation earlier and obtained a fresh registration

 Suo Moto Cancellation of GST is done by the officer for not filing GST returns for a period exceeding six months.
 Taxpayers who don’t start their business and do not commence filling of GST returns get suo moto cancellation done by the officers.